softarc-consulting/sheriff/docs/docs/dependency-rules.md

 │   ├── footer.component.ts
 </pre>

-The directories _src/app/holidays/data_ and _src/app/holidays/feature_ are considered modules.
-All other files are part of the root module, which is automatically tagged with `root` by Sheriff.
-This tag cannot be changed, and the root module does not include an _index.ts_ file.
-[By default](./integration), importing from the root module is not permitted.
+The directories `src/app/holidays/data` and `src/app/holidays/feature` are barrel modules.
+All other files are part of the root module, which is automatically tagged with `root` by Sheriff

+This tagging of the `root` module cannot be changed.
+With disabled barrel-less mode (`enableBarrelLess: false`), which is the default, no module can access the root module.

+The property `excludeRoot` can disable this behavior.
+[By default](./integration).
+The best option, though, is to enable barrel-less mode which makes `root` a barrel-less module.

 ```mermaid
 flowchart LR